JovanyZepeda/miniature-doodle/README.md

 ========================
 The goal is to use computer vision to classify plants and/or determine plant heath based on the plants colors and 2D features.
 ---------------
+# Dependencies
+- Python 3.11.X
+- opencv
+- tkinter
+# Execution Instruction
+Ensure you have the depencines and run the following script `\app\controller.py`

 # System Overview
 The chosen system design is the MVC or Model-View-Controller